Slippage Definition: What It Means in Trading and Investing

 Do I Need to Understand Slippage Before I Start Trading?

-Yes: understanding Slippage is basic hygiene because it affects entries, exits, and stop-loss outcomes, especially when markets are fast and liquidity is thin.
+Yes: understanding Slippage is basic operational knowledge because it affects entries, exits, stop-loss performance, and your real-world results.